-Attendees for the Finance Summit 2020.
+Participants for the 2022 Summit

->

-> The Summit welcomes public sector leaders from the world’s government Finance Ministries and Treasuries.
+The Summit welcomes public sector leaders from the world’s government Finance Ministries and Treasuries.

 Deputy Secretary General for Financial and Tax Policy, Ministry of Finance, Estonia

 Evelyn Liivamägi took up her post as Deputy Secretary General for Financial and Tax Policy at Ministry of Finance on 7.
 March 2022.
 She has extensive experience working in Estonian Tax and Customs Board, where she served as the Head of Tax Department (2011-2022), Head of Direct Taxes Unit (2004-2011), Internal Auditor (2001-2004).
 She has Master Degree from Academy Nord (now joined with Tallinn University) in 2000.

 Advisor on International Relations, Ministry of Finance, Estonia

 Märten Ross is Adviser on International Relations in the Ministry of Finance from beginning of 2022.
 He has been Deputy Secretary General for Financial Policy and External Relations in the Ministry of Finance (2013-2021), Adviser at the Bank of Finland (2011-2013) and Deputy Governor and Member of Monetary Policy Committee of Bank of Estonia (2000-2011).
 He has master’s degree on social sciences from Stockholm University (1993).